 Targeting an operations manager, chef, or medical technician position?
 Chat apps can dig up and leverage MILLIONS of related job descriptions before you can even blink.

-The more esoteric your career pursuits, the more difficult it will be for ChatGPT to train itself to provide the distinguishing content needed for your resume.
+The more esoteric your career pursuits, the more difficult it will be for ChatGPT to provide the distinctive content needed for your career.